DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-05 LD Meeting Notes.md

 - Texture the uhh…

 ### UI
-- Questions at the start of the game widget blueprint: ``
+- Questions at the start of the game widget blueprints:
+	- The entire screen: `WBP_TomeQuestionScreen`
+	- The buttons for the answers: `WBP_TomeAnswerButton`
-- Room clear text widget blueprint ``
+- Room clear text widget blueprint:
 - Dialogue text widget blueprint ``
 - Journal entry widget blueprint ``